gravitational/gravity/docs/6.x/pack.md

       ram:
         min: "4GB"

-# If license mode is enabled, a user will be asked to enter a correct license to be able
+# If license is enabled, a user will be asked to enter a correct license to be able
-# to install an application
+# to create a cluster from this image
 license:
   enabled: true

+#
+# This section allows to configure the runtime behavior of a Kubernetes cluster
+#
 systemOptions:
-  # Docker section allows to customize docker
   docker:
     # Storage backend used, supported: "overlay", "overlay2" (default)
     storageDriver: overlay